 Select your programme and preferred start date to begin your application.

 Our society revolves around variation, uncertainty and risk.
-By gaining a greater understanding of these variables through the study of statistics, we are able to create systems and techniques that benefit areas as diverse as science, law and finance.
+By gaining a greater understanding of these variables through the study of statistics, we’re able to create systems and techniques that benefit areas as diverse as science, law and finance.

-The Statistics group explores a wide range of statistical theory and practice, often applying its findings in collaboration with researchers in related fields, such as informatics and biomathematics.
+Our Statistics research group explores a wide range of statistical theory and practice, often applying its findings in collaboration with researchers in related fields, such as informatics and biomathematics.